 What can a doctor do?

-- Immobilize the arm for a short period.
+- In severe cases, they may immobilize your arm for a short period.

-- Use soft tissue therapy to break down adhesions that may be restricting the nerve.
+- Use soft tissue therapy such as massage or myofascial release techniques.
+This is done in order to break down adhesions that may be restricting the nerve.

 - Demonstrate neural stretching exercises.